theapache64/retrosheet/README.md

 ## 🤝 Benefits

-- 🖱️ asy  to use and real time interface (GoogleSheet)
 - 🔥 Free analytics via Google forms
 - 🔄 Migrate to your REST API with minimal code changes.
-- 📊 Manage data directly through the Google Spreadsheet app.
+- 📊 You get a easy to use and real time interface for your data (GoogleSheet) ;)
 - 🏃‍♂️ Speed up development of your POC or MVP with this library.